SEND Information Report

 - Pupil Progress Meetings are held on a termly basis.
 This is a meeting where the class teacher meets with the Headteacher or a member of the Senior Leadership Team to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be planned.

-- Occasionally a pupil may need more expert support from an outside agency such as Speech and Language Therapist, Complex Needs Service of Leeds City Council or Physiotherapist etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
-After a series of assessments, a programme of support is usually provided to the school and parents/carers.
+- Occasionally a pupil may need more expert support from an outside agency such as Speech and Language Therapist, Complex Needs Service of Leeds City Council or Physiotherapist etc. Referral forms are then completed by the SENCO in conjunction with parents/carers and forwarded to the most appropriate agency.
+After a series of assessments, a programme of support is usually provided to the school and parents/carers and the school will then follow the recommendations made.

 - Teachers plan from children’s levels differentiating work to closely match children’s ability and learning needs.
-When a pupil has been identified with special needs their work will be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.
+When a pupil has been identified with SEND, their work will be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.

 - A teaching assistant may be allocated to work with the pupil in a 1- 1 or small focus group to target more specific needs.

-- If appropriate specialist equipment may be given to the pupil e.g. writing slopes, pen/pencil grips or easy to use scissors.
+- If appropriate specialist equipment may be given to the pupil e.g. writing slopes, pen/pencil grips, easy to use scissors etc.

-- A range of interventions (support programmes) will be used in small groups or one to one situations to accelerate progress.
+- A range of interventions (support programmes) will be used in small groups or 1- 1 situations to accelerate progress.

 - Where needed, there will be extra pastoral support arrangements to aid the social, emotional and behavioural development of children with SEND such as Nurture Groups, which include measures to prevent bullying.

-- Class teachers are regularly at the class room door or on the playground, or at the school gate at the end of the day, if you wish to raise a concern.
-Appointments can be made to speak in more detail to the class teacher, SENCo Miss Bennett by visiting or contacting the school office.
+- Class teachers are regularly at the classroom door or on the playground, or at the school gate at the end of the day, if you wish to raise a concern.
+Appointments can be made to speak in more detail to the class teacher, SENCO Mrs Dalgliesh by visiting or contacting the school office.

 - IEPs (Individual Education Plans) are sent home each term.
 Targets are usually set by the class teacher.
 Parents/Carers are encouraged to contribute their input, which will be included on the IEP.